-California, Maryland, Mississippi, Missouri, Montana, Nebraska, New Hampshire, South Carolina, Tennessee, Texas, Virginia
+California, Maryland, Mississippi, MISSOURI, Montana, Nebraska, New Hampshire, South Carolina, Tennessee, Texas, Virginia

-District of Columbia, Hawaii, Illinois, Indiana, Rhode Island http://www.ed.gov/programs/teacherqual/hqtplans/index.html
+District of Columbia, Hawaii, Illinois, Indiana, Rhode Island

-In a recent report to the U.S. Department of Education, North Carolina stated that it would no longer allow use of its HOUSSE route for any teachers after the close of the 2006-2007 school year.
+In a recent report to the U.S. Department of Education, Missouri stated that it would end the use of HOUSSE for most teachers at the close of the 2006-2007 school year.
+However, the state allows for the general continuation of HOUSSE by including the following statement in its report: "After the current school year, we anticipate a very limited need for HOUSSE with an increasing pool of teachers from the non-lifetime certified ranks."

-During the 2006-2007 school year, HOUSSE will only be used for two groups of teachers: rural secondary teachers who are teaching multiple subjects and are already highly qualified in one subject area and special education teachers teaching multiple subjects who are already highly qualified in one of the core areas specified in the Individuals with Disabilities Education Act (IDEA) of 2004.
+Beyond the 2006-2007 school year, Missouri only allows the use of HOUSSE for two specific groups of teachers: rural secondary teachers who are teaching multiple subjects and are already highly qualified in one subject area and special education teachers teaching multiple subjects who are already highly qualified in one of the core areas specified in the Individuals with Disabilities Education Act (IDEA) of 2004.